 The Company reviews its deferred income tax assets at each reporting date and reduces the carrying amount to the extent that it is no longer probable that sufficient future taxable profits will be available to allow all or part of the deferred income tax assets to be utilized.
 The Company also reviews the expected timing and tax rates upon reversal of temporary differences and adjusts the impact on deferred income tax accordingly.
 The Company's assessment on the recognition of deferred income tax assets is based on the forecasted taxable income of the subsequent reporting periods.
 This forecast is based on the Company's past results and future expectations on revenues and expenses.
-While the Company believes that its assumptions are appropriate and reasonable, significant changes in these assumptions may materially affect the Company's assessment of the realizability of deferred income tax.
+While the Company believes that its assumptions are appropriate and reasonable, significant changes in these assumptions may materially affect the Company's assessment of the realizability of deferred income tax assets and may lead to future addition to the provision for deferred income tax.

-The Company's deferred tax assets amounted to P57.66 million and P58.96 million as at March 31, 2023 and 2022, respectively (see Note 20).
+The Company's deferred tax assets amounted to P65.64 million and P57.66 million as at March 31, 2024 and 2023, respectively (see Note 20).